2DegreesInvesting/r2dii.climate.stress.test/README.md

     in the future. **OPEN**
   - The risk free rate is currently set at 0.05.
 The current value in use is a mock value for test purposes that needs to be replaced with empirical values.
-This may become a user input option in the future.
+We will switch to a default value that uses the yield of US Treasury 10 year bonds.
+This may become a user input option in the future. **OPEN**
-    **OPEN**
+  - In each transition scenario, the PD changes are calculated in two ways.
+Once, we calculate for PD changes for loans of 1 year maturity only, but on an annual basis until the end of the analysis period.
-  - The PD changes are calculated for all maturities (in full years) between the year of the shock and the end year of the analysis.
-This allows the user to understand the sensitivity of the impact to the term structure, but is also required to adequately capture loans of different maturities to the same company.
-It remains to be confirmed that this is the appropriate way to cover the different maturities or if other considerations need to be reflected.
+    In this case, the input equity values will always just consider one year of discounted future profits - the one related to the year that the specific maturity refers to.
+Secondly, we calculate the PD change for maturities between 1 and 5 years in yearly steps considering the entire time frame from the start year of the analysis.
+This means that the full NPV is considered in calculating the starting equity values.
+This calculation can be used for the expected loss calculation, so that the term structure of a portfolio is adequately rfelected.
+Maturities larger than 5 years are grouped in the 5 year maturity bucket.
   - On a technical level, we use implementation of the Merton model from the CreditRisk R package, which is described in more detail here:
     <https://cran.r-project.org/web/packages/CreditRisk/CreditRisk.pdf>